lizathulya/Web_Dev/README.md

 # Web_Dev
-this is the collection of projects  and ChallengesI  I have done in web devlopment
+this is the collection of projects  and ChallengesI  I have done in web devlopment.This inludes front end ,backednd and full stack.Major updates in progress !!